-The device provides sequential read operation on whole chip.
+The device provides sequential read operation on the whole chip.

 After program/erase command is issued, auto program/erase algorithms which program/erase and verify the specified page or sector/block locations will be executed.
-Program command is executed on byte basis, or page basis, or word basis for erase command is executes on sector, or block, or whole chip basis.
+Program command is executed on byte basis, or page basis, or word basis.
+Erase command is executed on sector, or block, or whole chip basis.